CTXz/stm32f1-picopwner/README.md

 9. You should now see the target board's flash memory being dumped to the terminal.
 Once the dump is complete, the script will exit.
 This process can take a couple of minutes.

 Should the dump script not output anything, the following issues could be the cause:
+- The debug probe is still connected to the target board
 - The Pi Pico has not been connected properly to the target board (Ensure the GNDs are connected!)
 - The Pi Pico has not been flashed with the attack firmware
-- The power draw of the target board is too high for the Pi Pico to handle (Try buffering the power pin with a transistor or MOSFET)
+- The power draw of the target board is too high for the Pi Pico to handle (Try buffering the power pin with a BJT or MOSFET)
 - The power board has a too high capacitance on the power and/or reset pins (Try removing any power and/or reset capacitors)
 - The STM32F1 board is not genuine or maybe too new (there are rumors that the exploit has been patched in 2020+ revisions of STM32F1 chips)

 If the dump script worked, you should now have a complete dump of the target board's flash memory in the `dump.bin` file (or whatever you named it).
 Please note that it is normal for the dump to contain a lot of `0xFF` bytes at the end.
 This is because unsused flash memory is typically erased to `0xFF` bytes.

-## How does the attack work?
+# How does the attack work?

 TODO